arinbasu/logseq_notetaking_2021/pages/litdump sohnke ahrens' how to take notes.md

 - So this note taking process across an article can be repeated across many articles and then articles and notes can be joined, not just articles.
 So article-chapter-section-note- everything gets joined with each otehr and new knowledge emerges.
 - Notes are connected to contexts and notes from that context can be used in other, comparable contexts taken from other texts to be connected.
 Hence notes would have their own network (note on p.173)
 - So the mainbox will contain notes on what I have read; this could be short notes.
 From many sources.
 What I am reading here on the notes here on the pdf stays here but can be ported or notes consulted.
 Then the thoughts from these sets of notes or summaries go into the zettels that are contained in my Dropbox zettlr folder through zettlr or orgmode.
 Or even through hackmd or through jupyter notebooks then converted to markdown files and apporpriately id-ed, tagged, connected, referenced
+- Luhmann had two slip-boxes: a bibliographical one, which contained the references and brief notes on the content of the literature, and the main one in which he collected and generated his ideas, mainly in response to what he read." (
 - Books and guides that teach students how to write papers fall roughly into two categories.
 - The first teaches the formal requirements: style, structure or how to quote correctly.
 - And then there are the psychological ones, which teach you how to get it done without mental breakdowns and before your supervisor or publisher starts refusing to move the deadline once more.